This post was most recently updated on March 10th, 2020

 If you would like some idea to start a fire without newspaper, we have got you covered!

-1) Build a good hot fire at least an hour before you want to use it for cooking.
+At least an hour before you want to use it for cooking get your fire nice and hot.
 Start with plenty of screwed up newspaper, 6-10 very dry sticks on top of that then one smallish piece of firewood.

 As a rule, hardwoods burn longer and hotter but are harder to get burning and soft woods burn quickly but not as hot.